University campus in Virginia

 Virginia Cybersecurity Initiatives & Legislation

 Virginia has established itself as a national leader in cybersecurity governance through a combination of state agencies, legislative action, and strategic investment.
-The Virginia Information Technologies Agency (VITA) oversees the Commonwealth's Information Security Program, aligning cybersecurity strategies with NIST Cybersecurity Framework standards and fostering cross-agency collaboration under the direction of the Chief Information Security Officer (VITA 2024 Annual Report).
+The Virginia Information Technologies Agency (VITA) oversees the Commonwealth's Information Security Program, aligning cybersecurity strategies with NIST Cybersecurity Framework standards and building cross-agency collaboration under the direction of the Chief Information Security Officer (VITA 2024 Annual Report).
 In 2024, Virginia's overall cybersecurity maturity score on a seven-point scale rose from 5.47 to 5.65, reflecting sustained improvement across state agencies.

 The Virginia Cybersecurity Planning Committee (VCPC), established under VITA, coordinates the State and Local Cybersecurity Grant Program (SLCGP), which conducted approximately 170 cybersecurity capability assessments with local governments, school districts, and other public bodies in 2024 (VITA VCPC).
 Grant-funded projects are anticipated to begin as early as May 2025 and conclude by May 2026.
 In January 2026, the General Assembly began considering legislation to create a volunteer Cyber Civilian Corps, joining a growing number of states building rapid-response cyber reserves (Virginia Mercury).

 Virginia became the second state in the nation to enact comprehensive consumer privacy legislation when Governor Ralph Northam signed the Virginia Consumer Data Protection Act (VCDPA) into law on March 2, 2021, effective January 1, 2023 (IAPP).
 The VCDPA requires businesses to establish reasonable administrative, technical, and physical data security practices and conduct data protection assessments, with the Attorney General empowered to seek civil penalties of up to $7,500 per violation (Bloomberg Law).
-This regulatory framework complements Virginia's physical infrastructure dominance — Loudoun County's Data Center Alley hosts the world's largest concentration of data centers, with over 25 million square feet in operation and roughly 70% of global internet traffic passing through Ashburn (Governing).
+This regulatory framework complements Virginia's physical infrastructure dominance.
+Loudoun County's Data Center Alley hosts the world's largest concentration of data centers, with over 25 million square feet in operation and roughly 70% of global internet traffic passing through Ashburn (Governing).

 The Commonwealth Cyber Initiative (CCI), led by Virginia Tech, connects nearly 50 higher education institutions with industry and government partners to advance research at the intersection of data, autonomy, and security.
 CCI awarded 18 research projects totaling $1.61 million in one recent funding cycle and played a key role in a $42 million wireless innovation project funded through the CHIPS Act (CCI Virginia Tech).
-Virginia is also home to 28 NSA/DHS Centers of Academic Excellence in cybersecurity, and the Virginia Cyber Range — now in its ninth year — provides hands-on cybersecurity education to K-12 and college students through virtual lab environments and Capture the Flag competitions.
+Virginia is also home to 28 NSA/DHS Centers of Academic Excellence in cybersecurity, and the Virginia Cyber Range, now in its ninth year, provides hands-on cybersecurity education to K-12 and college students through virtual lab environments and Capture the Flag competitions.

 Notable Cybersecurity Incidents & Lessons in Virginia